svetzal/cnc-gen/README.md

 If you don't have a chuck to hold a regular drill-bit, you can use this program to bore holes in your stock.

-End-mills cannot bore straight down, as they are designed to cut laterally.
+End-mills are designed to cut laterally.
 This program creates a CNC file that wll create the hole with a helical movement pattern, compatible with an end-mill bit.

 Set your work origin to the center point for the hole you want to drill.